 Independent V&V: SIMNET

 |I created Hartley Consulting in mid-2001 and

 serve as its Principal.
 (The picture to the right was taken some

 time ago.
-Now I look more like the pictures below.
-However,
+Now I look more like the picture at the top of the

 I like the picture of a younger me, so I'm keeping it.)

 Until mid-2001, I was Senior Member of the